anni-kaffeekanni/Blogpost-Project/README.md

 ## File description

-The repository contains one jupyter notebook that has als the code used for this analysis.
+The repository contains one jupyter notebook that has all the code used for this analysis.
 It is structured according to the CRISP-DM-Process.

 ## Results